adamsilver/fdpb/03-Book-A-Flight.md

 - Each flight is represented as a radio button.
 - The user can go back and forth between days using pagination.
-- The date of the flight is part of the legend to give context to the radio buttons.
+- The legend contains the flight date giving context to each of the radio buttons in the group.
 - Each radio button contains departure time, arrival time and price, giving users all the information they need in order to make an informed decision.

 ## 5. Choose seat

 Next, the user needs to choose a seat.
-If more than one passenger is travelling, they'll be able to select more than one seat.
-In this case we'll want to use checkboxes to represent each seat.
+If more than one passenger is travelling, they can select more than one seat.
+So we'll need to represent each seat as a checkbox, not a radio button.

-As a user I want to know where the seat is located so that I can choose an appropriate seat for my wife and I based on our requirements and preferences.
+As a user, I want to know the location of the seat so that I can choose an appropriate seat for my wife and I based on our  preferences.

 Up to now, we've displayed form fields in a natural stacking manner.
-In this case, however, we can help sighted users by showing the checkboxes as if they were seats on a plane laid out in rows.
+In this case, however, we can help sighted users laying out the checkboxes in rows, just like they are on an actual plane.

 How it might look: